adipuscasu/CodingChallenge.BlackBox/README.md

 * extracts from the above created file the image corresponding to the selected description

 ## Install
-Using Visual Studio, open the repositories solution file and build the solution.
+Using Visual Studio, open the repository's solution file and build the solution.